 You may not be able to check whose name is on the tenancy agreement because there has never been a written agreement.
 However, if you agreed to pay a landlord rent, this usually counts as a tenancy agreement and you will have to pay back any rent you owe.
 It may be hard to prove what you’ve agreed to pay the landlord and how much you owe them.
 It may also be harder to prove if someone else who lives in the same property as you owes the money and not you.

 If there’s never been a written tenancy agreement between you and your landlord and you’re not sure how much rent you owe them, you should get help from an experienced housing adviser.
-Your local Citizens Advice Bureau may be able to help or put you in touch with someone who can - where to get advice.
+Your local Citizens Advice Bureau may be able to help or put you in touch with someone who can.

-Did you take over the tenancy from someone else?
+If you took over the tenancy from someone else

 If you’ve taken over the tenancy from someone else, you should check you’re not being charged for any rent owed from before you took over.